jreinhardt/bolttools/doc/blt_spec_0_2.rst

 A base module element is a associative array describing an OpenSCAD module with the following keys:

-- baseid: optional, string.
-An id for this base.
-If not given, defaults to name.
 - name: mandatory, string.
 The name of the module.
 - arguments: mandatory, list of strings.
 A list with the arguments that need to be supplied to the module, in the correct order.
 Is a subset of the